raspberrypi/debugprobe/README.md

 | pyocd | yes | no | `pyocd flash -f 2500000 -firmware.elf` |
 | cp / copy | yes | yes | `cp firmware.uf2 /media/picoprobe` |

+## MSC - Mass Storage Device Class
+Via MSC the so called "drag-n-drop" supported is implemented.
+Actually this also helps in copying a UF2 image directly into the target via command line.

+Note, that flash erase takes place on a 64KByte base:  on the first write to a 64 KByte page, the corresponding page is erased.
+That means, that multiple UF2 images can be flashed into the target as long as there is no overlapping within 64 KByte boundaries.

+Because writing/erasing of the flash is target depending, the current implementation is limited to the RP2040 and its "win w25q16jv".
+CMSIS-DAP should be generic, which means that its tools dependant (openocd/pyocd).

+## RTT - Real Time Transfer
+[RTT](https://www.segger.com/products/debug-probes/j-link/technology/about-real-time-transfer/) allows transfer from the target to the host in "realtime".
+YAPicoprobe currently reads channel 0 of the targets RTT and sends it into the CDC of the target.
+Effectively this allows RTT debug output into a terminal.

+Note that only the RP2040 RAM is scanned for an RTT control block which means 0x20000000-0x2003ffff.

+Another note: don't be too overwhelmed about Seggers numbers in the above mentioned document.
+The data must still be transferred which to my opinion is not taken into account (of course the target processor has finished after writing the data).

 ## LED Indication